haroun39/import-bson-to-mongodb/README.md

             --collection2.json<br>
             --collection3.json<br>

-and uplode in your mongodb server
+then it'll be uploaded in your mongodb server